shaswat-dharaiya/Arduino-Libraries/Motion/README.md

 * Declare the digital pins & pwm pins.
 ```
 //Before setup()
+//Change the pin number as per your use.
 //Use Digital pins
 int motxf = 22;
 int motyf = 26;